School of Law

 - Teaching Block Dates

-Major advances in medical technology, increased expectations, and changing moral attitudes have combined to generate many complex ethical and legal problems in the fields related to medical ethics and palliative care.
-Individuals who care for patients with life-threatening illnesses can face particularly pressing and difficult moral choices.
-The course provides an opportunity to gain a deeper and more systematic understanding of these issues, and to explore the moral problems health care professionals working in these areas may face.
+Advances in medical technology, increased expectations, and changing moral attitudes combine to generate complex ethical and legal problems for those involved in the delivery of healthcare.
+Practitioners who treat and care for patients with life-limiting illnesses can face particularly pressing and difficult moral choices.
+This programme provides an opportunity to gain a deeper and more systematic understanding of these issues and to explore the moral problems faced people involved in all aspects of end of life care.
+It also provides a foundation for pursuing further study at doctoral level for those interested in doing so.

-The Medical Ethics and Palliative Care teaching team have many years experience of teaching postgraduate applied ethics courses.
-We are aware of the special problems and challenges which may face mature students and those combining study with full-time work, and therefore we do our utmost to offer a supportive and stimulating environment for learning.
-Each student is assigned a personal supervisor from the teaching team, whom they can contact for help or advice at any time during the course.
+The programme is taught by staff from the Centre for Professional Ethics, the School of Law, as well as specialists in palliative and end-of-life care from the School of Nursing and Midwifery.
+The teaching staff have many years experience of teaching postgraduate courses to healthcare practitioners and those interested in ethical and legal issues in healthcare.
+We are aware of the special problems and challenges that may face mature students and those combining study with full-time work, and we do our utmost to offer a supportive and stimulating environment for learning.
+Each student is assigned a personal tutor whom they can contact for help or advice at any time during the course.

 This course aims to deepen students’ understanding of health care ethics, especially in areas relevant to palliative care, and to enhance their ability to think systematically about the moral issues that palliative care professionals may face in the course of their work.
 It also aims to provide a foundation for pursuing further study at doctoral level for those interested in doing so.